cordx56/rustowl/docs/neovim-configuration.md

 # RustOwl Configuration (Neovim)

+Quick Start

+1. Install RustOwl (see docs/installation.md) and the Neovim plugin via your plugin manager.
+2. Add the minimal setup to your lazy.nvim config and open a Rust Cargo workspace.
+3. Hover the cursor over a variable and wait ~500ms to see visualizations.

 This document describes all available configuration options for the RustOwl Neovim plugin.

 ## Table of Contents